bellxwu/Py_Xen_SCLC/.github/ISSUE_TEMPLATE/code_improvements.md

 ---
-Name: Code Improvement
+name: Code Improvement
-Title: "Code Improvement"
+title: "Code Improvement"
-About: "What are some issues encountered running scripts and how to optimize?"
+about: "What are some issues encountered running scripts and how to optimize?"
-Labels: ['improvement']
+labels: ['improvement']
 ---

 ### 1. **Script issue**